 Maybe it's time to take a step back and take a look at the big picture.
-What aspects of manufacturing company culture needs to change for careers in manufacturing to be seen as desirable and worthwhile?
+What aspects of

+Workers at manufacturing companies are the least engaged in their work - a full 8 percentage points behind all other industry sectors." manufacturing company culture needs to change for careers in manufacturing to be seen as desirable and worthwhile?
 Which manufacturing culture changes could help make American manufacturing more competitive in innovation, quality, and efficiency?
 What can be done to reduce the cost of employee turnover?
 And most importantly of all, how do you go about making these beneficial changes to the manufacturing culture without causing major disruption?